Skip to main content

 DimensionKlue (document-centric)PYRAMYD (graph-grounded)

-Battle-card refresh cadence60-90 days median (Klue State of CI 2024)Continuous via live signal graph + on-demand re-assembly
+Battle-card refresh cadenceHand-curated; staleness depends on PMM bandwidthContinuous via live signal graph + on-demand re-assembly

 Source of competitor dataAnalyst input + manual web research + customer-uploaded docs1,000+ live sources auto-ingested: G2, TrustRadius, GetApp, Capterra, SEC, Crunchbase, vendor changelogs, press, hiring